brandan-schmitz/plexbot/README.md

   # The folder that the movies are stored in
   movieFolder: /path/to/movie/folder

+  # The folder that the TV shows are stored in
+  tvFolder: /path/to/tv/folder

+  # The folder where media to be imported into the libraries is stored in
+  importFolder: /path/to/import/folder

   # The folder that is used for temporary file operations
   tempFolder: /path/to/temp/folder

+  # Check if the mount file (mount.pb) exists in the movie, tv, and import folders
+  # This can be used to make sure that remote filesystems are mounted and the files
+  # are accessible to the bot.
+  checkMount: true

 #########################